wahl horse clipping supplies

 When Is It Too Hot To Ride Your Horse?

-Heat and humidity are the weather signatures of summer, but sometimes things get out of hand, and it becomes too hot to ride your horse.
-While horses and humans can sweat to dissipate their body heat safely, it’s sometimes not enough.
-There may be other factors at work as well, such as the intensity of exercise and your horse’s tendency to sweat.
+Heat and humidity are the weather signatures of summer, but sometimes it’s too hot to ride your horse.
+While horses and humans can sweat to dissipate body heat, it’s sometimes not enough.
+There may be other factors at work as well, such as the intensity of exercise and your horse’s tendency to sweat in any condition, but especially in extreme conditions.
 Overheating is a significant problem for some horses during the summer.

 Table of Contents